Chapter 1:

 Another hard blink into space, directed right at an immaterial yet omnipotent presence.
 “I'm the maid?"

 Well, a maid, not the only one in the manor.
-At least that will not be a concern, rest assured.
+At least that won't be a concern, rest assured.
 Another pause.
 Oh dear, this is…not quite what I had expected.
 The voice softened further, as if whispering thoughtfully to themself.
 I did not plan for that characterization.
 How in the world did that happen...?

 “Not what you expected—You said you're the 'narrator', what do you even mean, ‘not what you expected’—?”